-In April of 1997, Life Dynamics began a two-year undercover investigation into the marketing of body parts harvested from babies killed by elective abortions.
+In 1997, Life Dynamics began a two-year undercover investigation into the marketing of body parts harvested from babies killed by elective abortions.

 On the surface, this is not illegal.
 In fact, this process is used in all sorts of medical clinics across the country for medical research.
 The loophole is that site fees and retrieval reimbursement amounts are unregulated.
 The law requires that such payments be reasonable and reflect the actual cost of securing the parts; but there are no state or federal laws which establish guidelines or set limits regarding these payments, and no one is appointed to oversee the system.

 What we found is typical of the abortion industry self-policing.
 The bodies of aborted babies are now sold at premium prices and terms like “site fees”, “donations”, and “retrieval reimbursement costs” are simply code words designed to conceal the true activities that are taking place.
 (For more on the myth of self-regulation within the abortion industry, read Lime 5.)
 And make no mistake, the people involved in the trafficking of baby parts were not profit-driven infiltrators, but those who had connections to Planned Parenthood, the National Abortion Federation, or both.

 Additionally, we found that the women going to the participating clinics often never knew the baby’s parts were being sold or that amongst all the required paperwork, she signed her consent.
 Abortion clinics know that the possibility of being caught is virtually zero.
 When a woman leaves an abortion clinic, she has no idea what happens to her dead baby and almost no incentive to find out.
 Furthermore, if she decided to pursue the issue it would be impossible for her to ever determine for certain whether her baby’s corpse was thrown in a dumpster, flushed down the sewer system, incinerated, carried off by a medical waste company, or sold for parts.